 What is Version Control?

 Version control manages and tracks the changes made to content.
 It ensures the availability of the most up to date, approved and current content.
 As both content and procedures or processes change, resulting updates must be reflected in any document management software system.
 If changes are pending and have not yet been approved, the content should only be available to certain users.
 ENSUR tracks who makes changes and when, and also tracks the reviews and approvals.
 This version control or revision process determines what is the most current content which should be made available and to whom.
 The levels of visibility and access are determined through the configuration of security for each user within ENSUR.
-ENSUR controls who is able to see and work with the proper version.
+ENSUR’s document management controls who can see and work with the proper version.
 Previous versions remain in the system, visible only to those with the proper rights.
 ENSUR also gives you time stamps and a signature on any updates as they go live.
 In layman’s terms, you’ll be able to backtrack to see who implemented what new changes and when.

 Why Excellent Version Control Is Essential to Your Document Control Management